 "Scarcely any of our generals had half of what they needed to keep a constant and close supervision on the execution of important orders.
 And that ought always to be done.
 An army is like a great machine, and in putting it into battle it is not enough for its commander to merely issue the necessary orders.
 He should have a staff ample to supervise the execution of each step, and to promptly report any difficulty or misunderstanding."

-An authority on Napoleonic warfare, Scott Bowden in "Last Chance for Victory", a book on Gettysburg co-authored with Bill Ward, state that Napoleon had more staff officers in a division than Lee did in his entire army at Gettysburg.
+An authority on Napoleonic warfare, "Last Chance for Victory", a book on Gettysburg co-authored by Scott Bowden and Bill Ward, it is stated that Napoleon had more staff officers in a division than Lee did in his entire army at Gettysburg.
 At Austerlitz, Napoleon had nearly 200 men in his headquarters staff.
 Each of Napoleon's corps had thirty or more staff officers, and each division had 20 or more.
 Napoleon was supported by a staff roughly ten times the size of Lee's staff.
 For the Seven Days, Lee's staff consisted of just 12 officers plus couriers.
 With time, the size and efficiency of the staff was increased only slightly.
-Bowden argues that an inadequate staff made it impossible for Lee to coordinate the army effectively.
-On July 2nd Lee launched an en echelon attack, a favorite technique of Frederick the Great, perhaps because it was impossible to coordinate anything else - each division would attack at an interval after the division to it right.
+Bowden argues that an inadequate staff made it impossible for Lee to coordinate his army effectively.
+On July 2nd Lee launched an en echelon attack, a favorite technique of Frederick the Great, perhaps because it was impossible to coordinate anything more complicated - each division would attack at an interval after the division to its right.
 To get all of his divisions to attack simultaneously, for example, would not have been possible.
-So when division commander Gen. Pender was hit by enemy fire, the attack broke down as it was approaching Cemetery Hill, perhaps saving the Union army.
+So when Gen. Pender was hit by enemy fire, his division remained in place and the army's attack broke down as it was approaching Cemetery Hill, perhaps saving the Union army.

 "My own opinion has always been that the staff of a general commanding the army should be something more than mere clerks to draw up papers and carry messages...
 They should have known all about our line of battle; have made themselves familiar with its salient points, its capabilities for defense or its facilities for offensive operations.
 They should have directed and controlled the positions of the various corps; should have been the eyes of General Meade, the brains to plan and, under his direction, the hands to execute; should have seen all the enemy proposed to do, and so prepared their own plans as to checkmate and overwhelm him, as with the proper dispositions they might easily have done.
 But they did none of these things."

-Some historians believe that at Shiloh, the Confederates intended to attack the Union army from the west and into their flank from west to east, but lack of maps and local knowledge prevented this.
+Some historians believe that at Shiloh, the Confederates intended to attack the Union army into their flank from west to east, but lack of maps and local knowledge prevented this.
 How very differently that battle might have turned out without a frontal attack and the resultant bloodbath.
 Grant's staff can also be blamed for inadequate reconnaissance that made the Confederate surprise attack possible.
 Hooker's army was surprised at Chancellorsville for the same reason.
-Jackson's performance in the Seven Days may have suffered because Hotchkiss, his mapmaker, was still in the Shenandoah Valley - as Freeman wrote, "with Hotchkiss away, Jackson was not blinded, but his vision was dimmed."
+Jackson's performance in the Seven Days suffered because Hotchkiss, his mapmaker, was still in the Shenandoah Valley - as Freeman wrote, "with Hotchkiss away, Jackson was not blinded, but his vision was dimmed."
 In contrast, successful engineer reconnaissance benefited the Confederates at Chancellorsville, verifying the feasiblity of the route around the Union army, and at Cedar Creek, where observation from the northern tip of the Massanutten found the Union flank vulnerable.
 In the summer of 1862, the Confederates established a map reproduction facility and were early adopters of using photography in the process.
 (Bartholomees 106-8)Paddy Griffith (p55-56) gives an example of bad staff work at the October 1862 Battle of Corinth.
 Hoping for a decisive flank attack against the attacking Confederates, William Rosecrans sent his chief of staff to an unengaged division on his flank, but the message was verbal and confused, and the staff officer was forced to return to Rosecrans for a written order.
 By the time it arrived, the opportunity was lost.
-During the war, verbal orders were typically followed by written ones, but Rosecrans had failed to do so.
+During the war, verbal orders were typically followed by written ones, but in this case Rosecrans failed to do so.
 Poor staff work in Rosecrans' army would lead to disaster at Chickamauga in September 1863.
-Due to a misunderstanding, Rosecrans ordered a division out of the line in the worst possible place - the area that an enormous attack column under Longstreet was poised to strike.
+Due to a misunderstanding, Rosecrans ordered a division out of the line in the worst possible place - the area opposite Longstreet's enormous column of attack.
 A well functioning staff would have kept proper track of unit positions.
 Elsewhere along the Confederate line at Chickamauga, staff officer Moxley Sorrel relates on page 201 of his "Recollections",